michaelw123/rl/MultiArmBandit.md

 <h5>Multi-Armed Bandit Problem Implementation Details</h5>

+Multi-Armed bandit problem is a well-studied problem, with many algorithms available for solving this problem.
+The objective of this implementation is a friendly environment that is open to algorithm expansion.

   Assuming 10 arm bandit - this configuration can be changed easily

   arm: contains features of the bandit